 Laser hair removal treatment is a permanent solution to unwanted hair problems, but a lot of people have a hard time choosing this procedure over other, cheaper, temporary methods.
 The truth is, getting rid of unwanted hairs on your face and body can be a real pain, but people think its a pain they just have to deal with, over and over again.

-Laser hair treatment is a surgical procedure, so laser hair removal surgery must be performed by a certified dermatological surgeon.
-The process is minimally invasive and almost always painless.
-There is sometimes some discomfort during the process, and patients with especially sensitive skin have been known to blister.
+Laser hair treatment is minimally invasive and almost always painless.
 These side effects are very low risks, and even patients who suffer from them often say that the discomfort was worth not having to shave, wax, or pluck ever again.

 Damaged skin can cause problems for the laser treatment and aftercare, so avoid getting sun burned.
 If you usually go to a tanning salon or lay out in the sun to get a healthy glow to your skin, hold off on this for a couple of weeks before you go in for laser treatments.

-Its perfectly normal, afterward, to experience some swelling and redness in the treated follicles, as well as some mild pain in the area that was operated on.
-You can treat this pain and inflammation with an antiseptic cream (usually supplied by your surgeon) and over-the-counter pain medications.
-Youll want to continue to avoid direct sun light for at least a week after the procedure, or until all pain and swelling has ceased.
+It’s perfectly normal, afterward, to experience some swelling and redness in the treated follicles, as well as some mild pain in the area that was treated.
+You can treat this pain and inflammation with an antiseptic cream and over-the-counter pain medications.
+You’ll want to continue to avoid direct sun light for at least a week after the procedure, or until all pain and swelling has ceased.
 There are no other issues with recovery and no real downtime after the procedure.